-Option How to Use How G/L Calculates Budget Amounts Amount Increase Amount and Amount Increase fields appear.
+Option How to Use How G/L Calculates Budget Amounts Base, Amount Increase When you select this option, the Base Amount and Amount Increase fields appear.
 In the Base Amount field, enter the base amount you want to begin with (that is, the base amount you want to use to calculate the budget for Period 1).
-In the Amount Increase field, enter the amount by which the base amount should be increased. specify as the Period 1 Budget Amount.
+In the Amount Increase field, enter the amount by which the base amount should be increased.
+General Ledger uses the base amount you specify as the Period 1 Budget Amount.
 To calculate the budget amount for Period 2, General Ledger adds the amount increase to the base amount.
 To calculate the budget amount for Period 3, General Ledger adds the amount increase to the Period 2 amount.
 General Ledger continues to calculate budget amounts in this manner until all periods have a budget amount.
 Base, Percent Increase When you select this option, the Base Amount and % Increase fields appear.
 In the Base Amount field, enter the base amount you want to begin with (that is, the base amount you want to use to calculate the budget for Period 1).
 In the % Increase field, enter the percentage (in decimal notation) by which the base amount should be increased.
-General Ledger multiplies the base amount by the percent increase to calculate the Period 1 budget amount.
-To calculate the budget amount for Period 2, General Ledger multiplies the Period 1 amount by the percent increase.
-To calculate the Period 3 budget amount, General Ledger multiplies the Period 2 amount by the percent increase.
-General Ledger continues to calculate budget amounts in this manner until all periods have a budget amount.
+General Ledger multiplies the base amount by the percent increase to calculate the Period 1 budget amount. • To calculate the budget amount for Period 2, General Ledger multiplies the Period 1 amount by the percent increase. • To calculate the Period 3 budget amount, General Ledger multiplies the Period 2 amount by the percent increase. • General Ledger continues to calculate budget amounts in this manner until all periods have a budget amount.
 Copy, As Is Select this option to copy or add the amounts in each period of the Inquiry Amount column into the corresponding periods of the Budget Amount column.
 General Ledger copies the exact amounts in each period of the Inquiry Amount fields into the corresponding periods of the Budget Amount fields.
 Copy, Amount Increase When you select this option, the Amount Increase field appears.
 In this field, enter the amount by which the period amounts should be increased.
-General Ledger adds the period amount in each Inquiry Amount field to the amount in the Amount Increase field, and then copies the result into the Budget Amount field for
+General Ledger adds the period amount in each Inquiry Amount field to the amount in the Amount Increase field, and then copies the result into the Budget Amount field for the corresponding period.